DomoApps/Test-AI-Review/docs/Domo-App-APIs/Analytics.md

 Instructions for tracking user interactions and application events within a Domo app or brick.
 These functions send HTTP requests to a predefined analytics endpoint (/domo/analytics/v1), logging events such as filter changes, application loads, page views, or any user interaction.
 This enables real-time tracking of user behavior and app usage, which can help enhance the user experience and provide valuable data insights.

-Each function makes use of the fetch API to send asynchronous POST requests, passing an authentication token (__RYUU_AUTHENTICATION_TOKEN__) in the headers to authorize the requests.
+Each function makes use of the fetch API to send asynchronous POST requests, passing an authentication token (__RYUU_AUTHENTICATION_TOKEN__) in the headers to authorize each request.
 The functions are designed to be easily integrated into the application’s codebase, with simple, clearly defined parameters for each type of event.
 <!-- theme: info -->